up-n-atom/8311/docs/discord/stickers.md

 # Stickers

-Our stickers are a symbolic mix of pop and geek culture that invite the user to express themselves with humour.
+Our stickers are a quirky mix of pop and geek culture that invite the user to express themselves with a bit of humour.
 Right click to Save Image As...

 <div class="grid" markdown>